Cancel anytime

 Positioning

-Kraft Heinz is a major player in the packaged food industry, with a focus on iconic brands and cost-efficiency.
-Competitive advantages include its scale, brand recognition, and established distribution network.
+Kraft Heinz is a major player in the packaged food industry, with a portfolio of well-known brands.
+Its competitive advantages include brand recognition, scale, and distribution networks.
+However, it faces challenges from changing consumer tastes and increased competition from smaller, more agile players.

 Total Addressable Market (TAM)